 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The homophonic substitution cipher uses a correspondence table between the letters / characters of the plain message and one or more letters / numbers / groups of characters.
-Consequently, the same letter may have several possible encryption and the same message will possibly have several possible encrypted versions.
+The homophonic cipher is a substitution cipher that uses a correspondence table between the letters / characters of the plain message and one or more letters / numbers / groups of characters.

-Example: ABC is coded with multiple matches: A(45,96,17), B(37,60), C(05,88) as 45,60,88 or 96,60,05 or 96,37,05 etc.
+Example: Using the nomenclature A(45,96,17), B(37,60), C(05,88), it is possible to code ABC as 45,60,88 or 96,60,05 or 96,37,05 etc.

 Use the correspondence table to transform each character / group of characters in the plain message.

-Example: '34,25,10 'has been coded with these multiple correspondances: A(87,34,11), B(25,80), C(10,55), the plain message is ABC
+Example: 34,25,10 has been coded with these multiple correspondences: A(87,34,11), B(25,80), C(10,55), the plain message is ABC

 By taking 100 numbers, the ideal match is approximately equal to the frequency of each letter in the English language (expressed as a percentage rounded to the nearest unit)